 While Anne Frank was in hiding during the German Occupation of the Netherlands, she wrote what has become the world’s most famous diary.
-But how could an unknown Jewish girl from Amsterdam be transformed into an international icon?
-Renowned Dutch scholar David Barnouw investigates the facts and controversies that surround the global phenomenon of Anne Frank.
+It is translated into more than sixty languages and over 20 million copies have been sold.
+The Annex at the Prinsengracht in Amsterdam, Anne’s place of hiding, now attracts more than a million visitors each year.
+In addition, hundreds of thousands of people in numerous countries have seen an Anne Frank Exhibition.
+But how could this unknown Jewish girl from Amsterdam be transformed into an international icon?
+In The Phenomenon of Anne Frank, the Dutch historian David Barnouw tries to answer that question, by investigating the facts and controversies that surround the global phenomenon of Anne Frank.
 Barnouw highlights the ways in which Frank’s life and ultimate fate have been represented, interpreted, and exploited.
-He follows the evolution of her diary into a book (with translations into nearly 60 languages and editions that added previously unknown material), an American play, and a movie.
+He follows the evolution of her diary into a book, an American play, and a movie.
 As he asks, “Who owns Anne Frank?”
 Barnouw follows her emergence as a global phenomenon and what this means for her historical persona as well as for her legacy as a symbol of the Holocaust.